 We thought we’d look in detail at the main differences in Employment Law between England, Wales, Scotland and Northern Ireland.
-Generally there is very little difference in employment law between England and Wales, some differences in Scotland but there are some important differences for employees and employers in Northern Ireland.
+Generally, there’s very little difference in employment law between England and Wales, a few differences in Scotland and some more important differences for employees and employers in Northern Ireland.

 Here we summarise the main differences, but if you want specific advice you can use adviceguide.org.uk (from the Citizens Advice Bureau) for advice about employment law in England, Scotland and Wales; for Northern Ireland you can find advice at NIDirect or the Labour Relations Agency.

 Employment law in Northern Ireland

 Mostly the law is similar to England, Wales and Scotland but the main difference is that the law is devolved to the Northern Ireland Assembly.
 Some rules will be found in a different piece of legislation (to the rest of the UK), sometimes only a portion of the rules will apply in Northern Ireland and often the rules apply from a different date.
-So, for example the following differences apply:
+In this case, the following differences apply:

 - The Agency Workers Regulations which came into force on 1st October 2011 in England/Scotland/Wales (Great Britain) only came into force in Northern Ireland on 5th December 2011